FallenMax/a18n/README.md

 - CLI (for code modification):
   - **Wrap** texts with translation calls (`a18n wrap`)
     > Note:
     > "Wrap" is only applied to CJK texts, so texts in English are not supported for now.
-Discussion is welcomed
   - **Extract** texts from translation calls (`a18n extract`)
   - **Check** for untranslated text in code and resources (`a18n check`)
   - **Replace** untranslated in code with translated ones (`a18n replace`)
+  - **Purge** remove translation calls and imports (`a18n purge`)
   - Support dynamic texts in ES6 Template String
   - Support TypeScript
   - Support React, or any framework that uses JSX
   - Ignore lines or files with annotation comments
-  - Preserves original code formatting while modifying code (though [prettier](https://github.com/prettier/prettier) is still recommended)
+  - Preserves original code formatting while modifying code as much as possible (though [prettier](https://github.com/prettier/prettier) is still recommended)
-  - Bonus: in case you regret using this lib (please tell us why), you can remove `a18n` calls (`a18n purge`)
 - API (for text translation):
   - Translate static and dynamic texts using provided locale resource
   - Tiny (~ 200 loc)